VasylTsv/ForthX16/README.md

 All Commodore 64 notes apply except for BYE which properly returns to Basic.

 ### Foenix F256
-* BYE hangs the interpreter.
+* BYE will restart the interpreter.
 * R/W mode is not supported, the word will do the same as W/O.
 * FILE-POSITION FILE-SIZE REPOSITION-FILE RESIZE-FILE are not functional and will just fail.